dojo/docs/dojo/declare.rst

 * A good practice for constructors is to avoid modifications of its arguments.
 It ensures that other classes can access original values, and allows to play nice when the class is used as a building block for other classes.
 * If you do need to modify arguments of superclass constructors consider `Manual constructor chaining`_ as a better alternative to ``preamble()``.
-* If a class doesn't use ``preamble()`` it switches the initialization to a fast path making instantiation substantially faster.
+* If a class doesn't use ``preamble()`` it switches the initialization to the fast path making an instantiation substantially faster.
 * For historical reasons ``preamble()`` is called for classes without a constructor and even for the last class in the superclass list, which doesn't have a superclass.

 Manual constructor chaining